SQFlite to manage a database with SQLite in Flutter

 }

-To delete records, the same logic is applied as to update, indicating the where query, but, in this case, the data to create or update is not specified:
+To delete records, the same logic as updating is applied, indicating the where query, but in this case, data for creating or updating is not specified:

 import 'package:place/models/place.dart';